wds4/tapestry-protocol/tips/structuredData/cGroups/README.md

 Users who have self-attested as members of the cGroup will be partitioned into bins: members, non-members, pending

+## Applications

+cGroups may have utility of a specific subset of `proof of personhood` applications in which members of the group can be expected to be able to recognize and identify each other, such as citizenship of a country, state, province, etc.

 ## Attestations

 Basic attestations: